Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsection{Offline Batch Estimation}

-Estimating robot states in an offline setting is much simpler than online.
-Beyond the holistic fusion idea introduced in \Cref{sec:method_holistic_fusion}, the main difference between \ac{HF}'s offline estimation and earlier works is the much higher number of robot states.\looseness=-1
+\replace{Estimating robot states in an offline setting is much simpler than online.
+Beyond the holistic fusion idea introduced in \Cref{sec:method_holistic_fusion}, the main difference between \ac{HF}'s offline estimation and earlier works is the much higher number of robot states. }{Offline estimation is simpler than online.
+Beyond the holistic fusion of \Cref{sec:method_holistic_fusion}, \ac{HF}'s main distinction from prior work is a much higher number of robot states.}\looseness=-1